DataSQRL/datasqrl-examples/clickstream-ai-recommendation/README.md

     1. If you'd like to use [Yugabyte](https://www.yugabyte.com/) as the database, add the Yugabyte deployment profile (`profiles/yugabyte`) to the profiles section in the root `package.json`.
 2. Navigate to the build/deploy directory: cd build/deploy
+3. In the `flink.compose.yml` file, replace `<replace.me>:<replace.me>`
+   with `<absolute.path.to.embedding>:/build/embedding`.
+For example, if your absolute path is `/Users/datasqrl/datasqrl-examples/clickstream-ai-recommendation/embedding`, then replace it with `/Users/datasqrl/datasqrl-examples/clickstream-ai-recommendation/embedding:/build/embedding`.
-3. Start the pipeline: docker compose up --build.
+4. Start the pipeline: docker compose up --build.
 This sets up the entire data pipeline with Redpanda, Flink, Postgres, and API server.
 It takes a few minutes for all the components to boot up.
-4. Once everything is started, open another terminal window to add data to Kafka using the load_data.py script in the `yourdata-files` directory.
-This requires kafka-python-ng installed via pip3 install kafka-python-ng (kafka-python contains a bug).
+5. Once everything is started, open another terminal window to add data to Kafka using the load_data.py script in the `yourdata-files` directory.
+This requires **kafka-python-ng** installed via `pip3 install kafka-python-ng` (kafka-python contains a bug).
-5. Load the content data: `python3 load_data.py content.json.gz localhost:9094 content --msg 50`.
+6. Load the content data: `python3 load_data.py content.json.gz localhost:9094 content --msg 50`.
    Wait until it finishes, which takes about two minutes.
 Check the Flink Dashboard running at http://localhost:8081/ to see the progress.
 Wait until the task turns blue again.
-6. Load the clickstream
+7. Load the clickstream
    data: `python3 load_data.py clickstream.json.gz localhost:9094 clickstream --msg 100`.
 This loads
    100 clicks per second.
 Wait a few seconds for some data to load.
 Let this run in the background until it finishes (about 4 minutes).